Is Fairy Tail Manga Ending? ‘Dragon Cry’ Site Claims Shonen Series In Final Arc

 — Zeref Dragneel (@WalsiSidah) February 23, 2017

 The official website for Fairy Tail: Dragon Cry was updated with a theatrical poster and information page about the movie.
 Contained within the information page were some statistics about Fairy Tail.
 The page revealed just how popular the manga had become ever since its launch in 2006.
-Within just a decade, the manga that chronicles the adventures of the Fairy Tail Guild and involves multiple dragons as well as their crossovers, had amassed millions of fans not only in Japan but also across the world.
+Within just a decade, the manga that chronicles the adventures of the Fairy Tail Guild and involves multiple dragons, as well as their crossovers, had amassed millions of fans not only in Japan but also across the world.
 However, hidden within the statistics was a rather shocking revelation.

 ????
 We’re gonna fight until the end????